-Mr Ewan Bigsby, is an orthopaedic surgeon with an interest in upper limb surgery.
+Mr Ewan Bigsby, is an orthopaedic surgeon who specialises in upper limb surgery.
 He works in NHS hospitals (Cheltenham General Hospital and Gloucester Royal Hospital) as well as private hospitals (Nuffield Health Hospital Cheltenham and Winfield Hospital Gloucester).
-He treats general trauma patients as well as sports and degenerative conditions affecting the soft tissues and joints of the shoulder, elbow, wrist and hand.
+He routinely manages general trauma as well as specialising in the treatment of sports and degenerative conditions affecting the soft tissues and joints of the shoulder, elbow, wrist and hand.